dnnrly/wait-for/README.md

 # `wait-for`

-This is a tool that waits for an event from the CLI before continuing.
+This is a CLI tool that waits for an event before continuing.
 Simples.
 But it does it cross platform and as a single dependency that can be downloaded into your container or environment.